datacamp-content-public/courses-r-from-scratch/chapter2.md

 We have now seen several functions, and we will see several more.
 It will soon be difficult to remember exactly what each of these functions do.

-To get help for a function, go to the console window, and type `?` followed by the function name.
+To get help for a function, go to the R Console window, and type `?` followed by the function name.
 For example, try typing `?str` and pressing Enter.
 You should see the help for the `str` function appear.

 As you will see from the help, `str` shows the "structure" of an R "object" - such as a data frame.